Rdawson96/expense-tracker-PP3/README.md

 * Category-Based Budgeting: Enable users to set up budgets for different expense categories to better manage their finances.

 * Real-Time Updates: Provide real-time updates on expenses and budgets to keep users informed about their financial status.

+* The target audience for my expense tracker app includes individuals and small businesses seeking to manage and monitor their finances effectively.

 ### User stories
 * As a user, I want to add new expenses to my budget plan, including details such as expense name, amount, date, and category, so that I can keep track of my spending habits accurately.